t-taniai/mc-cnn-chainer/README.md

 "Stereo Matching by Training a Convolutional Neural Network to Compare Image Patches", Journal of Machine Learning Research, vol. 17, pages 1-32, 2016.
 ```
 Our pre-trained models are produced by importing network weights from their original pre-trained models in https://github.com/jzbontar/mc-cnn.
+Our imlementation uses much less GPU memories for computing matching costs.

 ## Remarks
 + We only provide code for inference.
 Training code is not included.